 - Visits to Alberobello, Matera and Benevento

 Day One: Flight to Naples.
-On arrival, transfer to your hotel in Caserta (30 minutes approx) for one night’s half board accommodation.
+On arrival, transfer to your hotel in Caserta (30 minutes approx) for two night’s half board accommodation.

 There is also a shorter but equally fascinating included tour to Trani and Frederick II’s Castel del Monte.
 Trani is a particularly pleasant maritime town with a fine cathedral and old quarter right on the azure sea.
 This was a crusaders’ port and the Knights Templar built a church here.
 The geometry at Castel del Monte is perfect : it consists of eight octagonal towers around two rectangles which form another octagon – the ‘golden ratio’ is ever- present as are the magic numbers of Fibonacci – the Pisa mathematician who visited Frederick’s court.
 If these ring ‘da Vinci Code’ bells, then why not add that Frederick (excommunicated twice and a Crusader) and his castle have also been linked with the Arthurian legend and the Holy Grail!
 50 miles today.